Internet-of-Bananas/installation-guide/README.md

 To build your IoB device, you only need the [required components](https://github.com/Internet-of-Bananas/material-list), and to follow the instructions in this guide.

 As for the software, we have already developed the code to be used in the IoB project.
 To make it work, each participant has first to update it with the following information:
+- the microcontroller pins numbers that used to plug the sensors;
+- the color calibration parameters;
 - the name and the password of their Wi-Fi network to connect to the internet;
-- the user name and key of their Adafruit IO account, so it can publish the feeds;
+- the user name and key of their Adafruit IO account, so it can publish the feeds.
-- the microcontroller pins numbers that used to plug the sensors;
-- the color calibration parameters.

 We explain how to obtain the Adafruit credentails in the next section [2.
 Before Starting](https://github.com/Internet-of-Bananas/installation-guide#Before-starting), and how to do the updates in the section [3.
 Updating the code](https://github.com/Internet-of-Bananas/installation-guide#3-updating-the-code).
 The [code](https://github.com/Internet-of-Bananas/code) is also commented, so to help the users understand how to complete it.